Loading lesson…

 The big idea: code is a contract, so a code prompt must be a contract too.
 Inputs, outputs, examples, constraints.
 Nail those, and the AI stops guessing and starts delivering.

-What is the core idea behind "Prompting for Code Is Different From Prompting for Prose"?
+What is the main idea of "Prompting for Code Is Different From Prompting for Prose"?

-Which best describes the scope of "Prompting for Code Is Different From Prompting for Prose"?
+Which action would help you apply "Prompting for Code Is Different From Prompting for Prose" responsibly?